 - Develop withdrawal symptoms if they quit or reduce the amount they take

 In San Jose, both legal and illicit drugs contribute to addiction rates.
-Even legal substances such as alcohol and marijuana can become dangerous and addictive when abused.
+Even legal substances such as alcohol and marijuana can become dangerous and addictive when used.

 Questions About Treatment?